margaretstorey/mixed-methods/mixed-methods.md

 #  Multi-Methodology and Mixed Methods Research (Supplement)

-<em>Multi-Methodology includes the use of more than one
-research methodology or method in a study to corroborate, complement and expand research findings.
-Mixed method research may
+<em>Studies that use two or more approaches to data collection or analysis to corroborate, complement and expand research findings (multi-methodology) or combine and integrate inductive research with deductive research (mixed methods), often but not necessarily relying on
-combine and integrate inductive research and deductive research and may mix methods that rely on qualitative and/or quantitative data.</em>
+qualitative and/or quantitative data.</em>

 ## Application

-This standard applies to software engineering studies that use multi-methodology, multi-method or mixed method research designs.
-This guideline should be complemented by guidelines elsewhere in this guide for the specific methods used when available.
-Multi-methodology, multiple method and mixed method research may be used in case study research, design studies, experiments, theoretical studies and evaluations to corroborate, complement, and expand research findings.
-Mixed method research may
-combine and integrate inductive research and deductive research and may mix methods that rely on qualitative and/or quantitative data.
+This standard applies to software engineering studies that use two ir more data collection or analysis methods.
+It enumerates criteria related to the mixing of methodologies, not the methodologies themselves.
+For the latter, refer to method-specific standards.
+For example, a multi-methodology study combining a case study with an experiment should comply with **The Case Study Standard** and **The Experiment Standard** as well as this standard.

 ## Specific Attributes

 #### Essential:

-- **justifies** the use of multiple methodologies and/or methods in the research study and provides a **purpose statement** that conveys the overarching multi or mixed method design intent (why)
+- [ ] **justifies** using multiple methodologies and/or methods
+- [ ] provides a **purpose statement** that conveys the overarching multi or mixed method design intent (why)
-- describes the **multi-methodology**, **multi-method** or **mixed method** design (what)
+- [ ] describes the **multi-methodology**, **multi-method** or **mixed method** design (what)
-- describes **which phases** of the research study the different methods or methodologies are used in (when)
+- [ ] describes **which phases** of the research study the different methods or methodologies are used in (when)
-- describes how the design aligns with the research question or objective
+- [ ] describes how the design aligns with the research question or objective
-- **meets the guidelines** for the main methods reported in the design (including sampling procedures, data collection, data analysis procedures, validation and limitations)
-- describes and justifies **sample reuse** (or no reuse, or partial reuse) across methods
-- provides a **narrative** of the final study that aligns with the type of multi-methodology or mixed method design used
+- [ ] provides a **narrative** of the final study that aligns with the type of multi-methodology or mixed method design used
-- **integrates the findings** from all methods to address the research question/objective
+- [ ] **integrates the findings** from all methods to address the research question/objective
-- **distinguishes the additional value** from using a multi-methodology or mixed method design (in terms of corroboration, complementarity, and expansion (breadth and depth))
-- discusses **discrepancies and incongruent findings** from the use of multiple methods
-- considers the **limitations** associated with the integration of findings (e.g., the qualitative and quantitative data (or results) in a triangulation design)
+- [ ] acknowledges the **limitations** associated with integrating findings (e.g., the qualitative and quantitative data (or results) in a triangulation design)

 #### Desirable:

-- provides a basic **definition** of multi-methodology and the mixed method design used (if a mixed method design is used)
+- [ ] **defines** the multi-methodology or mixed method design used
+- [ ] describes and justifies **sample reuse** (or no reuse, or partial reuse) across methods
-- provides a **visual model** (diagram) that illustrates the research design
+- [ ] illustrated the research design using a **visual model** (diagram)
-- provides a **title** that foreshadows the use of multiple methods or mixed method design in the study
+- [ ] indicates the use of multiple methods or mixed method design in the **title**
-- provides an **abstract and introduction** that describes the methods used and the intent of integration
-- provides a **literature review** that describes related quantitative, qualitative, and mixed methods studies that relate to the research (desirable in the case of a mixed method design)
+- [ ] (for mixed-methods) includes, in the **literature review**, a mixture of quantitative, qualitative, and mixed methods related work
+- [ ] **distinguishes the additional value** from using a multi-methodology or mixed method design in terms of corroboration, complementarity, and expansion (breadth and depth)
+- [ ] discusses **discrepancies and incongruent findings** from the use of multiple methods
+- [ ] describes the main **philosophical, epistemological, and/or theoretical foundations**
+  that the authors use and relate those to the planned use of multi or mixed methods in the study
+- [ ] describes the **challenges** faced in the design and how those were or could be mitigated
+- [ ] describes how the methods and their findings relate to one or more **theories or theoretical frameworks**
+- [ ] describes **ethical issues** that may have been presented through the blend of multi- or mixed methods

 #### Extraordinary:

-- describes the main **philosophical, epistemological, and/or theoretical foundations** that the authors use and relate those to the planned use of multi or mixed methods in the study
-- describes how the methods and their findings relate to one or more **theories or theoretical frameworks**
-- describes the **challenges** faced in the design and how those were or could be mitigated
-- describes **ethical issues** that may have been presented through the blend of multi- or mixed methods
+- [ ] contributes to the methodological discourse surrounding multi-methodology or mixed-methods

 ## General Quality Criteria